BaruchBichman/Baruch-Bichman/README.md

 The purpose of the project is to model shapes, lighting and shade by using linear algebra with emphasis on design patterns and test writing.

-examples of images created by the software.
+Examples of images created by the software.

 <img src="images/CrazyTest.jpg" width="500" height = "500" >

-mirror effect and focus effect
+Mirror effect and focus effect

 <img src="images/focusTest5.jpg" width="500" height = "500" >